qupath/qupath-docs/docs/advanced/imagej.md

 But it works the other way too: there's also a lot that's possible with ImageJ, but which isn't possible with QuPath alone.

 Fortunately, you don't have to choose one or the other.
-They are both open source and can be used together.
+They are both open and can be used together.

 ## Finding ImageJ commands